RichGibson/vienna_guide/README.md

-of Carmen in front of the Rathaus with 5,000 other people and then marveling as the film ends and the lights of the Rathaus are dramatically relit is not less bone chillingly amazing just because the ratsplats is neogothic from 1872-1883 rather then 'real' gothic from the 1300's.
+of Carmen in front of the Rathaus with 5,000 other people and then marveling as the film ends and the lights of the Rathaus are dramatically relit is not less bone chillingly amazing just because the Rathaus is neogothic from 1872-1883 rather then 'real' gothic from the 1300's.

 The Habsburg empire in the late 19th century created a stage upon which